Service Area: Archaeology Department

 - Willingness to enroll in various types of safety training at Inlailawatash expense.

-Apply by emailing your cover letter and resume to email@example.com.
-Applicants of Aboriginal ancestry are strongly encouraged to apply.
+Apply by emailing your cover letter and resume to firstname.lastname@example.org.
+Applicants of Indigenous ancestry are strongly encouraged to apply.

 The position comes with full benefits and a pension plan.